-The storage space is not a critical requirement for devices running MES or ERP software, but they are usually connected to their server using the wireless network.
-The wireless networks in the industrial environment could experience different disruptions because of operating nearby machines generating high-frequency harmonics and other security threats [16].
-Data package verification and consistency are critical for MES and ERP client nodes.
-When deploying a new software version to some device, an update package of significantly higher volume than usual data traffic needs to be distributed via a network, verified, and stored on the destination device.
-The old version needs to be backup in case of rollback [17] [18].
-Next, the Edge layer's primary mission is to collect all the data from sensor networks and pass it to the MES.
-In this case, the proper buffer implementation ensures smooth software upgrades.
+178 The storage space is not a critical requirement for devices running MES or ERP 179 software, but they are usually connected to their server using the wireless network.
+The 180 wireless networks in the industrial environment could experience different disruptions 181 because of operating nearby machines generating high-frequency harmonics as well as 182 other security threats [16].
+Data package verification and consistency are critical for MES 183 and ERP client nodes.
+When deploying a new version of the software to some device, an 184 update package, which is of significantly higher volume than usual data traffic, needs to 185 be distributed via a network, verified, and stored on the destination device, and the old 186 version needs to be backup in case of rollback [17] [18]Next, the Edge layer's primary 187 mission is to collect all the data from sensor networks and pass it to the MES.
+In this case, 188 the proper buffer implementation ensures smooth software upgrades.

-All the mentioned layers are highly heterogeneous, with different pieces of hardware running the software instances with diverse categories of software.
-Overall, in the complete industrial system, the type of used devices, their number, and the amount of transferred data (per device) could be between 1kB and 1GB.
-To make the complete process more demanding, the devices sometimes do not have enough memory to store two software versions; thus, they would require backup in a different location.
-This leads to the situation that sometimes it is nearly impossible to upgrade with no downtime or at least with very low downtime [19].
+189 All the mentioned layers are highly heterogeneous, with different pieces of hardware 190 running the software instances with diverse categories of software.
+Overall, in the 191 complete industrial system, the type of used devices, their number, and the amount of 192 transferred data (per device) could be between 1kB and 1GB.
+To make the complete 193 process more demanding, the devices sometimes do not have enough memory to store 194 two software versions; thus, they would require backup in a different location.
+This leads 195 to the situation that sometimes it is nearly impossible to have an upgrade with no, or at 196 least with very low, downtime [19].

 As with every process, a software update could fail for numerous reasons.
-In that case, a complete deployment approach or deployment system must provide the possibility to roll back to the previous version [20].
-The rollback will then take more resources and worsen the situation, so we need to ensure that system governance successfully goes through the process [21].
+In that case, a complete deployment approach or deployment system needs to provide the possibility to roll back to the previous version [20].
+The rollback will then take more resources and make the situation even worse, so we need to ensure that system governance successfully goes through the process [21].

-To reduce the impact of the mentioned problems and potential system downtime, we aimed to define a more general approach that could be configured to use the combination of blue-green [22] and canary deployment [23] styles in combination with both shared and local backups [24].
+To reduce the impact of the mentioned problems and potential system downtime, we aimed to define a more general approach that could be configured to use the combination 204 of blue-green [22] and canary deployment [23] styles in combination with both shared 205 and local backups [24].
 This approach looks promising at the IoT level.
-The approach was tested in a production environment, and the results were published in [9] and [10].
+The approach 206 was tested in a production environment, and the results were published in [9] and [10].

-Working on a general set of recommendations [9] [10], we conclude that regardless of the type of software and the operating level, the blue/green approach could be effectively used at any node (Table 1).
-New components used to build IoT nodes increased memory and processing power, so keeping two versions simultaneously would probably not be a problem.
-The blue/green approach, per se, could be improved with additional techniques such as buffers and backup nodes [9] [10].
-For example, at all levels, a blue/green approach supported by the dark mode with feature flags could be used for server node deployment.
-This will give flexibility and security; newly developed features could be gradually turned on until the complete server update is reached.
-For clients, blue/green is the primary choice, which could be enriched with buffers and feature flags if the resource pool and used implementation technology allow.
+207 Working on a general set of recommendations [9] [10], we conclude that regardless 208 of the type of software and the operating level, the blue/green approach could be 209 effectively used at any node (Table 1).
+New components used to build IoT nodes 210 increased memory and processing power, so keeping two versions simultaneously would 211 probably not be a problem.
+The blue/green approach, per se, could be improved with 212 additional techniques such as buffers and backup nodes [9] [10].
+For example, at all 213 levels, a blue/green approach supported by the dark mode with feature flags could be used 214 for server node deployment.
+This will give flexibility and security; newly developed 215 features could be gradually turned on until the complete server update is reached.
+For 216 clients, blue/green is the primary choice, which could be enriched with buffers and feature 217 flags if the resource pool and used implementation technology allow.